xinzhan/core-services.en/help/interface/core_services/map-report-suite.md

    This view is intended to help you make an informed decision on the mapping.

 1. Click the drop-down in the **[!UICONTROL Mapped Organization]** column next to a report suite and select the organization to which you want to map.

-See [Tips for Selecting an Experience Cloud Organization](#mapping-tips).
+   See the next section for tips on selecting an Experience Cloud organization.

 ## Map multiple report suites to an organization {#task_94955B0D8ABA4CB1A38746ECF8E32711}